AapoSoukkio/CRM-Web-App/README.md

 ## Features

-The application provides the following features:
+The application provides the following features

 ## How to run the project